If you love soft pretzels, you will love the dense, chewy dough and beautifully browned, salty crust of Laugenbroetchen, or German pretzel rolls.

 And let me tell you, after that first, delicious pretzel roll experience, I haven’t stopped craving that dense, chewy dough and beautifully browned, salty crust.

-We had the opportunity to introduce my family to the delicious wonder that is a pretzel in roll form this past weekend when they came to visit.
+We had the opportunity to introduce my family to the delicious wonder that is a pretzel in roll form one time when they came to visit.

 Their response was similar to my own.

 “And… here we have, some kind of… roll?”
 Followed soon by, “What!?
 They’re really good,” as my brother helped himself to another.

 Laugenbroetchen literally translates to lye roll, and while that may seem unappealing at first, we have to realize that all pretzels are poached in a lye solution before baking.

 It’s what gives them their characteristic crust and chewy texture.

 (To be clear, we’re talking about food-grade lye here, not the kind of lye that you may use as an oven cleaner.
 Please don’t attempt to use that lye to poach your next batch of pretzels.)

 The lye does coats the dough with a high pH (alkaline) solution, which, when baked, creates that nice browning effect.
 The higher the pH the darker the crust will be.